 During the Whitsuntide holiday the ladies performed at Falcon Cliff, Douglas, Isle of Man.
 This was a large hotel and pleasure grounds of the type favoured by the Victorians, offering promenade concerts, dancing, and a variety of performing artists.
 On Whit Monday a crowd of some 2,000 were entertained by a match which was reported as a 3-2 win for the Reds in The Manx Sun, and a 3-3 draw in The Isle of Man Times.
 Both agreed however that the star players were "Tommy," the scorer of two goals, and the Blues' goalkeeper, who was unnamed, but was presumably "Mrs Graham."
 The teams played again on the following day, before another good gate, but regrettably the score was not reported in any of the local newspapers.

 Returning to Liverpool, they played a nine-a-side match at the Stanley Athletic Grounds, which ended in a 2-1 win for the Reds, before continuing their westward journey.
 On 19th June they appeared at Cliftonville before 6,000 spectators.
 The report of the game which appeared the following day in The Belfast Newsletter revealed that Daisy Allen, known as "Tommy", was the daughter of Nellie Gilbert, centre-forward of the Reds team.
-10 Following the game, which the Reds won 1-0 thanks to a goal from Daisy Allen, the crowd surged onto the pitch and cheered the ladies as they drove to the Shaftesbury Hotel.
+11 Following the game, which the Reds won 1-0 thanks to a goal from Daisy Allen, the crowd surged onto the pitch and cheered the ladies as they drove to the Shaftesbury Hotel.
 Once there, the referee addressed the crowd, and thanked them for the best reception the team had received in all the towns they had visited during the previous four months.

 The report also stated that the team would leave for Dublin on 20th June, but their plans appear to have changed subsequently.
 On 21st June an advertisement appeared in The Belfast Newsletter announcing "At the request of several prominent footballers in Belfast, a Grand Match will be played between a team of the Lady Footballers and a male team of the North End Juniors at Cliftonville Grounds, Saturday June 22nd."
 Only 3,000 spectators turned out for this match, which was preceded by a "Reds" v "Blues" match between the ladies themselves, which the Blues won 1-0.
 The match against the male team was not a serious affair; the men scored twice in the first twelve minutes, and thereafter the game was reportedly played almost entirely in the ladies' half.
 Towards the end the ladies scored two goals themselves to equalize.
 Following the match a 120 yards flat race was staged for the women, which was won by Florence Clarke, with L. Yeates and Daisy Allen in second and third place respectively.
 A similar race over 220 yards was staged for the men's team.
 This game appears to have brought the club's first season to a close

-"Mrs Graham," it would appear, had formed her own club, as several games which were reported after this date refer to "Mrs Graham's XI."
-Other reports however simply refer to "The Lady Footballers," and it is not clear which team(s) were playing.
+Confirmation of this development came in October.
 A photograph entitled "Mrs Graham, Captain of the Lady Footballers," was published in The Sketch in October, but there was no accompanying narrative to explain which team she was captain of.
-A brief paragraph published in the Sheffield and Rotherham Independent on 14th October 1895 seemed to clarify the situation, reporting that "The Original Lady Footballers as they now style themselves, are still to the fore, and are presently starring in the English Midlands.
+On 14th October however the Sheffield and Rotherham Independent reported that "The Original Lady Footballers as they now style themselves, are still to the fore, and are presently starring in the English Midlands.
 Miss Honeyball has now no connection with them, Mrs Graham, the goalkeeper, acting as secretary and general manager."
-However, it is clear from the match record tabulated below that more than one team must have been involved, as otherwise some of the overnight journeys between venues would have been impossible, and on one occasion the ladies were performing simultaneously in two widely-separated places.
+In a detailed interview with the Hull Daily Mail, which appeared on 28th October, Mrs Graham confirmed this point, and added that a rival ladies' team had been established.
+Lady Florence Dixie had withdrawn her support, as both teams were using her name.
+The existence of the other organisation explains some anomalies in the match records tabulated below, where some of the overnight journeys between venues would have been well-nigh impossible.
+Moreover, on more than one occasion the "Original Lady Footballers" were performing simultaneously in two widely-separated places.

 * The site, located on Abbey Green Road, is still occupied by two football pitches.

-A week later, on Saturday November 2nd, the BLFC played the first of a series of games in South Wales.
+A week later, on Saturday November 2nd, Miss Hudson's club played the first of a series of games in South Wales.
 The opening match was played at the Harlequins ground in Cardiff.
 A crowd of between 7,000 and 8,000 had gathered and seemed to enjoy the occasion; not so the Lady Correspondent of the Western Mail who thought the ladies looked a "frowsy, untidy lot," with "blouses all crumpled up, as if they had been crammed into a carpet bag and left there for weeks."
 The game followed the usual format, and the Reds were the winners by 7 goals to 2.
 On the following Monday Pontypridd was the venue, the score being North 5, South 1.
 A match at Ynys Field, Aberdare, took place on Tuesday 5th November, but the score was not reported.
 A match at Neath followed on Thursday 7th, which the Reds won by 3 goals to 1.
 They returned to the Harlequins Ground on Friday 8th November for the final match in this mini-tour of the Principality.
 The opponents on this occasion were a team of local men, who had to endure the indignity of being defeated by five goals to two.
 A planned encounter at Llanelli did not take place owing to the local club refusing to allow their ground to be used for such a spectacle.

 Not everyone was pleased with the arrival of the lady footballers in Wales; a commentator writing in the Christian Commonwealth described a match he had attended in rather un-Christian terms: